THE IUS – AKA THE

 A couple of consultations with your doctor or nurse is about all that's needed.
 Once you've discussed it, and decided that it's the right method for you, the IUS can be fitted.
-It works continuously for up to 3 or 5 years with no daily or weekly routine to remember.
-Should you decide that you no longer want to have the IUS, it can be removed by a healthcare professional, and its effects will wear off quickly, allowing you to return to your normal fertility level.
-As no contraception method is for everyone, it's important to discuss the hormonal coil with a healthcare professional first.
+It works continuously for up to 3, 5 or 8 years with no daily or weekly routine to remember.
+Should you decide that you no longer want to have the IUS, it can be removed at any time by a healthcare professional, and its effects will wear off quickly, allowing you to return to your normal fertility level.
+As no contraception method is for everyone, it's important to discuss the hormonal coil with a healthcare pro-fessional first.

 The IUS does not protect against sexually transmitted infections.